-NOTE Some AutoCAD users prefer to turn off the scrollbars to the right and at the bottom of the drawing area.
+Some AutoCAD users prefer to turn off the scrollbars to the right and at the bottom of the drawing area.
 This allows you to maximize the size of the drawing area.
 Settings that control the scroll bars and other screen-related functions can be found in the Options dialog box.
 See Appendix B for more information on the Options dialog box.
+You can also gain some extra drawing space by clicking the Maximize button in the upper-right corner of the drawing area.